-The piston of an air hammer is the only part of the hammer that actually moves.
+The one part of the air hammer that actually moves is called the piston.
 It’s found inside a cylinder, which runs very rapidly from the compressor’s air pressure.
-Following the air hammer, the piston moves up and down, and opens a valve that supports the compressed air to penetrate the cylinder.
-With the high speed, air sweeps the top of the piston, and then it covers all over the inner part of the barrel from above, and it forces to go underneath.
-When it gets to the bottom, it pushes upwards again.
-It’s a cycling process that performs that same cycle thousands of times each minute.
+The piston moves up and down and the valve open to make the air penetrate the cylinder.
+Since it’s at such a high speed, the air hits the top of the piston, and then it goes all over the inner area, and it forces to go underneath.
+This becomes a cycle and happens a thousand times per minute.

 By utilizing air compression, the air hammer does its job.
 The compression air is the primary source of power that makes it work.
-Air compressors are one kind of large air tank which is connected to a motor.
-The engine provides pressurized air in the tank until it fulfills.
-The random movements of the air help the hammer to be operational.
-The compressor’s size differ according to the air hammer’s size.
-Small air hammers need small compressors at the same time; more massive air hammers need bigger compressors.
+Air compressors are a big tank that is connected to a motor.
+The engine creates pressurized air in the tank until it is full.
+The random movements of the air help the hammer to work.
+The compressor’s size differ depending on the air hammer’s size.
+Small air hammers need that size compressor at the same time; more massive air hammers need bigger compressors.

 There are various reasons to use an air hammer, but it is perfect for when you are nailing.
-You’ll see there are numerous bits when you go to use the air hammer.
-Different bits are used for various projects.
-The powerful drill bit works for drilling in a surface area.
-Some bits can be obtained to cut metal, steel, and and others for decorative and ornamental purposes.
-An air hammer can also be used to take out mortar or to remove rivets.
+You’ll see there are numerous types of drill bits when you use the air hammer.
+Different kinds of bits are used for various projects.
+When drilling in a surface area you’ll use a more powerful drill bit.
+Different bits can be obtained to cut metal, steel, and and others for decoration purposes.
+An air hammer can also be used to remove mortar or to remove rivets.

 Tri-Rent-All can help you with choosing the right equipment rentals in New Hampshire.
 Both our Hampton and Portsmouth locations carry air hammer options for daily or 4-hour rentals.
 Contact us or visit in-store to see our options and learn more about using them from our professionals.
 Give us a call at either or or fill out our contact form to get in touch with our team!